mitmedialab/virtualize/README.md

 The `install.sh` script is meant to be used as a first step after a fresh `git clone` of your project.
 It installs the virtualize submodule(s) and sets them up.
 It is a starting template file and you can modify it to do any additional setup for your project.

+## Adding Tools
-Now that you have `virtualize` installed, and have actiavted it, you can add one or more of the supported virtualize tools.
+Now that you have `virtualize` installed, and have activated it, you can add one or more of the supported virtualize tools.

 For example, here is how to add node:
 ```